bbatsov/batsov.com/_posts/2011-11-11-blogging-like-a-hacker-evolution.md

 blogger.
 If you're feeling like I felt - you should definitely give it a shot.
 I'll probably do a few follow up articles with some tips & tricks I've picked along the way with Octopress.

+[^1]: A lot of readers complained that Zenburn made it hard to read the text.